UnweptToast/UW-Autonomous-Coding-Challenge/README.md

 4. **Plotting & Visualization**
    - Plotted trajectory in the X–Y plane (ground, ignoring Z), with equal axis scaling so 1 unit in X equals 1 unit in Y.
    - Ensured the plot is square (same width & height) and origin at (0,0).
    - Color gradient over time (frame index) to visualize motion.
+   - Created animation of motion of the car relative to the traffic light over time.

 ---